WenpeiZhang/Leetcode/Solutions/121. Best Time to Buy and Sell Stock/Thoughts.md

 ```

-It might sound confusing at first sight, but this is the core of the problem:
+It might seem confusing at first sight, but this is the core of the problem:
 Finding max(prices[j]-prices[i]) such that j > i.